 Now let's time the run of the corresponding MEX-file and display the results:

-The temperory directory previously created can be deleted through:
+The temporary directory previously created can be deleted through:

 cd(currDir); clear HelperRLSFilterSystemIdentificationSimMEX; rmdir(mexDir, 's');